 - It also distorted long-term economic trends, preventing the agricultural sector respond to changing demand and supply.
 It also encouraged farmers to expect and rely on government subsidies.
 Subsidies which have become politically very difficult to reduce.

-- It was a classic example of a government policy which led to deadweight welfare loss.
+- It was a classic example of a government policy which led to a deadweight welfare loss.

 - Very slowly, the Common Agricultural Policy was slowly reformed.
 Target minimum prices have mostly been reduced or removed – allowing some reduction in tariffs and ending the food mountains.
 However, although CAP was reformed, the total cost of CAP continued to rise (though it did fall as a % of EU spending)